 If you or a loved one is struggling with addiction, help is out there.
 Addiction is a progressive disease, the longer you wait to treat it, the worse it gets.
-For many years, the healthcare industry did not take addiction and mental health issues seriously.
+For many years, the healthcare industry did not take addiction and mental health issues seriously but when it comes to addiction, it is important for everyone to have the help and support that they deserve.
 If you yourself feel confused or unsure if addiction is a serious issue, you’re not alone.

 What is Inpatient Treatment?

 - The first goal is ridding your body of harmful substances, also known as detox.
 As drugs and alcohol leave someone’s system, cravings set in.
 These cravings are going to lead to withdrawal symptoms.
+This is how the cycle of addiction gets started.
+Turning to professional help is the best way to break the cycle.
 Some of the symptoms of withdrawal include fevers, chills, shakes, sweating, emotional lability, and more.
 Some withdrawal symptoms might even include seizures.
 For this reason, people need to go through the detox process with the assistance of medical professionals.

-Once someone has finished the detox process, they stay at an inpatient facility so they can learn different techniques to maintain sobriety.
+- Once someone has finished the detox process, they stay at an inpatient facility so they can learn different techniques to maintain sobriety.
 This is going to include treatment sessions with therapists and group sessions where clients can learn from the experiences of others.
 Eventually, clients will make the transition to the outside world and return to normal society.

 There are several benefits that come with inpatient treatment.
 Some of the biggest benefits include: